TeachingOW/CPP/topics/midterm.md

 ### 1. (10 Marks) Write a C++ function that takes two integers as input (a base and an exponent) and returns the result of raising the base to the power of the exponent.
    - Both base and exponent will be integers.
+    - Do not use built-in functions.
+    - Make it as efficient as possible.

 ---